CodeIntelligenceTesting/libpng/projects/visualc71/README_zlib.txt

 Copyright (C) 2004 Simon-Pierre Cadieux.
 Copyright (C) 2004 Cosmin Truta.

-This code is released under the libpng license.
+This code is released under the libci license.
 For conditions of distribution and use, see copyright notice in zlib.h.

-NOTE: This project will be removed from libpng-1.5.0.
+NOTE: This project will be removed from libci-1.5.0.
 It has been replaced with the "vstudio" project.

 To use: